 After recording your podcast, it’s important to market it well to reach more people and interest them.
 One key strategy is using social media platforms to engage listeners and promote episodes.

-Overall, effectively marketing your podcast requires a multifaceted approach that combines social media engagement with strategic placement on popular directories.
-By consistently promoting your episodes and engaging with your audience, you can grow your podcast’s reach and build a loyal fan base.
+Overall, effectively marketing your podcast requires a multifaceted approach that combines social media engagement with strategic placement on popular directories. – Promote your episodes often.

 Getting Started with Remote Podcasting